Aleksandr-biochem/covid-spike-binders-analysis/ReadMe.md

 <a name="sec7"></a>
 ### Conclusions:
-- The workflow for the analysis of binding affinity of MP1 and MP3 ligands to RBD of the new SARS-CoV-2 strains (alpha, delta, delta+, omicron) is developed
+- The algorithm for binding analysis and mutational optimisation of MP ligands was assesed for a panel of SARS-CoV-2 RBD variants
-- Steps for the further optimization of MP1 and MP3 sequences are suggested
+- A collection of python scripts is provided for structure manipulation, simulations, binding analyses and results processing
-- The collection of python scripts is provided for structure manipulation, simulations, binding analyses and results processing
+- The workflow can be further applied for newly emerging varints to facilotate design of improved inhibitors

 **For MP1**:
-- The binding of MP1 to RBD of SARS-CoV-2 omicron and delta+ is significantly weakened compared to RBD of SARS-CoV-2 wild-type
+- MP1 showed lowered binding to omicron and delta+ RBD.
+No improving mutations were found by FlexddG
-- No improving mutations are found by FlexddG.
-The structural redesign may be preferable in this case
+- A structural redesign may be preferable in this case

 **For MP3**
-- MP3 exhibits lovered binding to delta+ variant, while binding to other variants is estimated same as to wild type or even more affine
+- MP3 exhibited lovered binding to delta+ variant, while binding to other variants is estimated same as to wild type or even more affine
-- MP3(D37R) mutant with enhanced binding to delta+ RBD is proposed
+- MP3(D37R) mutant with enhanced binding to delta+ RBD was proposed
 - Omicron RBD is estimated to bind MP3 well without mutations